wundergraph/cosmo/rfc/custom-modules-v1.md

   - `ApplicationStopHook`: Called when the application stops.
   - `ApplicationErrorHook`: Called when an error occurs during the application lifecycle.
 - AuthenticationHooks: Provides hooks for authentication and authorization logic.
-  - `AuthenticationHook`: Called when a gateway request is authenticated.
+  - `AuthenticationHook`: Called when a router request is authenticated.
 - AuthorizationHooks: Provides hooks for authorization logic.
-  - `AuthorizationHook`: Called when a gateway request is authorized.
+  - `AuthorizationHook`: Called when a router request is authorized.
 - TelemetryHooks: Provides hooks for OpenTelemetry tracing and metrics.
   - `TelemetrySpanHook`: Called when a span is created.
   - `TelemetryMetricHook`: Called when a metric is recorded.